Introduction

 Humanity is caught in the crossfire of a galactic war, and it's up to the members of Earth's Scout Corps to forge an alliance that will ensure Earth's survival.
 But which side to choose: the oppressive, insectoid Umiak or the ruthless, elflike Loroi?

 Outsider is written and drawn by me, Jim Francis (a.k.a.
 Arioch).
 It was started as something of a learning project, and has since grown in scope.
 Visit my gallery if you'd like to see more of my work or learn more about me.
-Outsider is updated irregularly; when available, updates are usually posted on Monday morning (Pacific Time).
+Outsider is updated irregularly; when available, updates are usually posted on Monday morning (Pacific Time, GMT-7).
 The first pages were posted on October 31, 2001.
+You can help support the creation of the comic via PayPal or Patreon.

 Credits